-projects » prahran house
+projects » white house prahran

 The client, an Art Gallery director, asked for a contemporary home on a narrow inner city allotment.
 The house was to have two bedrooms plus an extra study that could be used for visiting artists to stay in, and was also to include a private subterranean gallery.